BrunoCiccarino/fp4noobs/README.md

 The objective of this repository is above all to learn functional programming and pass on some of this learning to you.
 I think the best way to learn FP is to start with Scheme, but understanding its cousins, Common Lisp and Haskell, will provide a broader perspective on functional programming paradigms and their practical applications.

+### Projects

+At the end of each language session, with what we learned we will write a simple interpreter for a pseudo language that we will develop, and all the codes for all interpreters will be in the projects session

 ### What is Scheme?

 Scheme is a minimalist dialect of Lisp (LISt Processing), designed in the 1970s by Guy L. Steele and Gerald Jay Sussman.
 Its primary goal was to provide a clean, small, and elegant subset of Lisp, emphasizing a functional programming paradigm while retaining Lisp’s core principles like symbolic computation and dynamic typing.